-Heritage assets are assets that have historical, artistic, scientific, technological, geographical or environmental qualities that are held in trust for future generations because of their cultural, environmental or historical associations and contribution to knowledge and culture.
+Heritage assets are those assets that are held in trust for future generations because of their cultural, environmental, scientific or historical qualities and for their contribution to knowledge and culture.
 They include museums' and libraries' heritage collections, historic buildings and the historical environment, public works of art and civic regalia and plate.